What is life insurance?

-Whole of life insurance, also called whole of life assurance, is a policy that lasts as long as you do and always pays out if you die (as long as you’ve kept up with the payments).
+Also called whole of life assurance, this is a policy that lasts as long as you do and always pays out if you die (as long as you’ve kept up with the payments).
 This type of policy is often used to cover inheritance tax payments.
 You can’t buy this type of cover on our site, but our partner LifeSearch, a specialist adviser for life insurance, will be able to help you.
 Give the friendly team a call on 0800 072 1147 (Monday to Friday: 8am-8pm.
 Saturday: 9am-2pm.
 Sunday: 10am-3.30pm).

-Joint life insurance is a life insurance policy that covers two people (typically a couple), but it only pays out once.
-Usually, this payment will be a lump-sum, which goes to the survivor if the first person dies during the term of a policy.
+A life insurance policy that covers two people (typically, a couple), but it only pays out once.
+Usually, this payment will be a lump sum that goes to the survivor if the first person dies during the term of a policy.
 The policy ends with the first death, so the survivor will need to look for another policy if they still want cover.